 "You don't sound sure.
-Did that guy you left with turn out to be Mr. Rogers?
+Did that guy you left with turn out to be Mr.

+Rogers or Superman?
 Who is he anyway?"
 I go to my bedside table and look again at the note.
 "Phil something."
 "How was he?
 I went to Rocco's with Billy and we..."
 "Norma, I have to get out of here.
 Away somewhere."
 "What?
-Now?"
+You mean now?"
 "Didn't we talk about a cruise somewhere?"
 My voice is whiney, I know.
 "We did, sure, but after YOU, Girl starts shipping.
-The sample gift bags are in and the ad guys have several mock-ups-" She rattles on until I stop her.
+The sample gift bags are in and the ad guys have several really cool ideas for-" She rattles on until I stop her.
 "Look, I'll call you later.
 I'm a bit hung over."
 "No kidding," Norma giggles.